 Apple — An apple in soup?
 Yes, you read that right.
 An apple is a great addition to this soup as it will get infused with the spicy broth and add some extra sweetness to the soup.

-Juniper berries — Just a tablespoon of juniper berries is enough to infuse this red cabbage soup with a wonderful flavour that reminds me of Christmas.
+Juniper berries — Just a tablespoon of juniper berries is enough to infuse this red cabbage soup with a wonderful flavor that reminds me of Christmas.
+Caraway seeds and a bay leaf are further ideas.

-Allspice — Some ground allspice is all you need for a heavenly flavour, but you can skip it if you want to allow the natural flavour of the red cabbage to shine.
+Allspice — Some ground allspice is all you need for a heavenly flavor, but you can skip it if you want to allow the natural flavor of the red cabbage to shine.

-Red wine vinegar — You can substitute red wine vinegar with apple cider vinegar.
+Red wine vinegar — You can substitute red wine vinegar with apple cider vinegar or even balsamic vinegar.

 How do you make red cabbage soup?